Flood (Halo): Development

 The Flood is depicted as a parasitic organism that infects any sentient life of sufficient size.
-The largest self-contained form that the Flood can produce itself without using other biomass is an "infection form".
-These forms seeks hosts, living or dead, and attempt to drive sharp spines into the host and thereby tap into the nervous system.
-The host is incapacitated while the infection form burrows into the host's body and begins the mutation process, bringing the host under Flood control.
+Small, bulbous infection forms seek out suitable hosts, living or dead, burrowing into the target and bringing it under Flood control.
 Depending on the size or condition of the body, the infection form mutates the hapless host into various specialized forms in the continual drive for more food.
 Larger hosts are turned into forms for combat, growing long whip-like tentacles, while mangled and disused hosts are turned into incubators for more infection forms.
 The Flood also creates forms known as "key minds" to coordinate the Flood; these include the apex of Flood evolution, known as "Graveminds".

-The Flood was added early in Bungie's development of the 2001 video game Halo: Combat Evolved, before the game had made its jump from the Macintosh platform to the Xbox.
+The Flood was added early in Bungie's development of the 2001 video game Halo: Combat Evolved.
 A design for one Flood form appeared as early as 1997.
 Commenting upon the inception of the Flood, Bungie staff member Chris Butcher noted that "the idea behind the Flood as the forgotten peril that ended a galaxy-spanning empire is a pretty fundamental tenet of good sci-fi.
 Yeah, and bad sci-fi too."
-Another inspiration was Christopher Rowley's The Vang series.
+One inspiration was Christopher Rowley's The Vang series.
 Early design for the Flood was done by Bungie artist and writer Robert McLees, who considers himself "the architect" of the Flood; the Flood's roots are reflected in concept art of a "fungal zombie" that McLees did for the earlier Bungie game Marathon 2: Durandal.
 McLees also did all the early concept art for the Flood.